RECYCLE BATTERIES AND KEEP OUT OF GARBAGE BINS AND LANDFILL

 Household Batteries

-- Household Disposable Batteries: – alkaline, lithium, zinc carbon, nickel, cadmium, mercury, and nickel metal hydride typically in sizes AAA, AA, C, and D size, or rectangular 9- and 12-volt batteries.
+- Household Disposable Batteries: – alkaline, lithium, zinc carbon, nickel, cadmium, mercury, and nickel metal hydride typically in sizes AAA, AA, C, and D size, or rectangular 9 and 12 volt batteries.
 They may also be customised to fit cameras, mobile phones, game consoles, power tools, electric toothbrushes and shavers.

 Household Batteries contain harmful substances that can leak into the environment, so please don’t put them in regular garbage, if they go to landfill these might contaminate the land or groundwater.
 Many still have some charge, and they can spark against other metals and cause fires.